Why is preventing blood culture contamination so challenging?

 Money-Back Clinical Performance Guarantee

-The founding father of initial specimen diversion for blood cultures
+Meet Dr. Patton, the founding father of initial specimen diversion for blood cultures

 In 2006, Dr. Patton designed a clinical study to test the effectiveness of Initial Specimen Diversion Technique (ISDT™), an innovation that he conceived earlier in his career.
 The results of the study were the basis for the seminal study on initial specimen diversion, published in the Journal of Clinical Microbiology.